system76/docs/_articles/terminal-basics.md

 ---
 layout: article
-title: Terminal - Learn Linux Terminal Basics
+title: Linux Terminal Basics
 description: >
   Linux offers users a lot of flexibility.
-There's always more than one way to complete a task, and using the terminal is one of them.
+Use the terminal to accomplish tasks faster
 keywords:
   - Linux
   - Beginner